God equips and sends an army of women to proclaim God's word to the world.

 and lifts up the lowly.
 (1 Samuel 2:1-10).

-🚺Huldah, the prophetess the king instructed his male priests to seek out her advice.
-King Josiah, King of Israel, ordered the high priest Hilkiah, and other male royal officers to seek out the prophetess Huldah and ask her what the Lord says.
-Huldah explained that the scroll meant that God was about to bring disaster to the place and its citizens because they deserted God and worshipped other gods.
+🚺Huldah was a prophet, and the king instructed his male priests to seek out her advice.
+King Josiah, King of Israel, ordered the high priest Hilkiah and other male royal officers to seek out the prophetess Huldah and ask her what the Lord said.
+Huldah explained that the scroll meant that God was about to bring disaster to the place and its citizens because they had deserted God and worshipped other gods.
 However, because King Josiah submitted to the Lord and mourned his mistakes, God will gather you to him in peace.
 (2 Kings 22:1-20).

 Nehemiah served the Persian king and then led a group of Jews to Jerusalem to rebuild the city walls.
 However, an influential prophetess named Noahdiah struck fear in his heart.
 Perhaps Noahdiah thought, like other prophets, that rebuilding the walls of Jerusalem would build distrust and enmity between Jerusalem and its neighbours.
 In addition, Nehemiah spoke against mixed marriages and supported the exile of foreign wives and their biracial children.
 Noahdian spoke against Jewish husband abandoning their wives, leaving them without shelter, food, or citizenship.
 Noahdiah was an influential female leader (3) in Israel.
 (Nehemiah 6:14 and Nehemiah 13:23-25) (2)